 - Try tools such as HotJar to record your visitors to see how they behave and constantly learn from this.

 What’s a good bounce rate?

 We’ve been working hard at Bapple to practice what we preach, our own website has been in need of some love, and with a few researched design changes, we’ve reduced our own bounce rate by over 25%!

 The Bapple website conversion rate drastically improved after a re-design and conversion strategy:

 Addressing a bounce rate is an iterative process of measured changes where our UX, Copy and Design teams spend a good amount of time researching your site, your competitors and more.

 We create conversion strategies for our clients in the form of a customised visual, easy to read document that is actionable by your developer.
 The results speak for themselves!

-Want to know more about decreasing bounce rates, increasing conversions?Send us a brief →
+Want to know more about CRO, decreasing bounce rates, increasing conversions?Get a quote for CRO →

 — Why Is Creative UX Design Crucial For CRO?
 Why UX Design Matters.
 Other articles by Bapple

 Other articles by Bapple